 Without the ability to rapidly restore ServiceNow data, you risk extended downtime, delaying business operations.

-3. “I want to restore to a different instance.”
+3. Restore to a different instance.

 By restoring to a different instance, you can migrate data and applications without having to make sure that everything is included in an update set.

-When you make backups more frequently than ServiceNow does or at intervals that you customize, you have more control to restore to a point in time that you desire.
+With the ability to make backups more frequently than ServiceNow does or at intervals that you customize, you have more control to restore to a point in time that you desire.

 To maintain operational resilience and customer trust, companies must protect their data from attacks, disasters, and even just loading errors or failed rollouts.
 Moving quickly to protect your ServiceNow data and applications enables business to keep moving forward.